Truliant completes first mortgage eClosing

 About Truliant Federal Credit Union

-Truliant is a mission-driven, not-for-profit financial institution that promises to always have its member-owners’ best interest at heart.
-It improves lives by providing financial guidance and affordable financial services.
-Truliant was chartered in 1952 and now serves 261,000+ members.
+Truliant is a mission-driven, not-for-profit financial institution that promises to always have its member-owners’ best interest at heart by improving their lives through providing financial guidance and affordable financial services.
+Truliant was chartered in 1952 and now serves more than 267,000 members.
 Truliant has more than 30 Member Financial Centers in North Carolina, South Carolina and Virginia.